-In particular, one of the LCD triples we obtained is $(C, v_m, v_r)$ , whereas the triple $(C, v_r, v_m)$ does not qualify as such.
-According to the standard interpretation of causal discovery algorithms, this would imply that MEK causes RAF rather than the other way around (see also Section 2.1), a surprising finding in the light of the textbook treatments of the RAS-RAF-MEK-ERK signalling pathway, and the "consensus network" according to ref.
-[18].
-The equilibrium Markov ordering graph corresponding to the causal Bayesian network model of [18] is shown in Figure 10(b).
-As one can see from Figure 10(b), the causal Bayesian network model implies no LCD triples at all.
+In particular, one of the LCD triples we obtained is (C, v_m, v_r) , whereas the triple (C, v_r, v_m) does not qualify as such.
+According to the standard interpretation of causal discovery algorithms, this would imply that MEK causes RAF rather than the other way around (see also Section 2.1), a surprising finding in the light of the text-book treatments of the RAS-RAF-MEK-ERK signalling pathway.
+The equilibrium Markov ordering graph corresponding to the causal Bayesian network model of [47] is shown in Figure 10b.
+As one can see from Figure 10b, the causal Bayesian network model implies no LCD triples at all.

-Apparently, the causal relationship RAF $\rightarrow$ MEK appears to be reversed in the LCD triples found in the equilibrium data of the perfectly adaptive model.
-Similar observations of apparent "causal reversals" in protein interaction networks have been observed more often, see also [9,45-48].
+Apparently, the causal relationship RAF \rightarrow MEK appears to be reversed in the LCD triples found in the equilibrium data of the perfectly adaptive model.
+Similar observations of apparent "causal reversals" in protein interaction networks have been observed more often, see also [6, 34, 37, 43, 55].
 We conclude that the mechanism of perfect adaptation provides one possible theoretical explanation of what might seem at first sight to be an incorrect reversal of a causal edge.

 We investigated which of these LCD patterns can be found in the real-world data.
-In Table 3, we list the p-values of conditional independence tests applied to the data of [18].
-By using a reasonable critical level for the test (say $\alpha = 0.01$ ), we do not find any LCD pattern.
+In Table 3 we list the p-values of conditional independence tests applied to the data of [47].
+Using a reasonable critical level for the test (say $\alpha = 0.01$), we do not find any LCD pattern.
 Yet, the conditional dependence of RAF on the context variable when conditioning on MEK is much weaker than the conditional dependence of MEK on the context variable when conditioning on RAF.
-Strictly speaking, no conclusions should be drawn from this, but it does seem to suggest that also here the data are more in line with the perfectly adaptive model than with the causal Bayesian network model; indeed, if the adaptation is imperfect, for example, because the saturation conditions only hold approximately, one would expect to see a weak conditional dependence $v_r \perp \!\!\! \perp C \mid v_m$ .
+Strictly speaking, no conclusions should be drawn from this, but it does seem to suggest that also here the data is more in line with the perfectly adaptive model than with the causal Bayesian network model; indeed, if the adaptation is imperfect, for example because